d3uk4li0n/writeups/tryhackme-linux-privilege-escalation/tryhackme-linux-privilege-escalation.md

 Any user can check its current situation related to root privileges using the sudo -l command.

-https://gtfobins.github.io/(opens in new tab) is a valuable source that provides information on how any program, on which you may have sudo rights, can be used.
+https://gtfobins.github.io/ is a valuable source that provides information on how any program, on which you may have sudo rights, can be used.

 **Leverage application functions**